Considerations for Duplex or Steam Jacketed Hoses

 A critical assumption for any catalog pressure rating for braided metal hose is that the hose must be able to elongate enough to put the external braid wires into tension.
 This will not happen if there is net external pressure.

-Please see drawing below that demonstrates the standard design concepts of a duplex assembly.
+Please see drawing below that demonstrates the standard design concepts of a steam jacketed hose assembly.

 Please contact us if you have further interest in this topic.